CyberSource/cybersource-sdk-java/README.md

     d.
 Modify the logging properties as appropriate.
 Use forward-slashes for the directory separator in the logDirectory value, even on Windows.
 The directory you specify must already exist.

 	e.
+Set useSignAndEncrypted to true,Mechanism to encrypt the signed Payload.

+    f.
 Please refer to the accompanying documentation for the other optional properties that you may wish to specify.

 	NOTE:  sendToProduction is initially set to false.
 Set it to true only when you are ready to send live transactions.